WTI Crude (West Texas Intermediate)

 Key Takeaways

-- WTI stands for West Texas Intermediate.
+- WTI stands for West Texas Intermediate, the benchmark for US oil.

 - It is the underlying commodity for the NYMEX oil futures contracts.